maximomacchi/rethink-plaintext-editing/readme.md

 - Markdown rendering occurs after newline character is entered
 - Files do not save across reloads.
 With more time allotted, this feature would be implemented.
 - Code files do not highlight syntax for specific language and need to be formatted to code view in the formatter
+- No restrictions for using API Key with text editor.
+With estimated time, I wanted to focus on implementing text editor features rather than focusing on API credential security.
+- Files cannot be exported